hexchat/documentation/faq.rst

     4. Rename ``%APPDATA%\HexChat\xchatlogs`` to ``%APPDATA%\HexChat\logs``
     5. Move all your 3rd party addons (plugins/scripts) to ``%APPDATA%\HexChat\addons``

-Note that copying a colors.conf without a pevents.conf may result in theming issues.

 How do I autoconnect and join a channel when HexChat loads?
 -----------------------------------------------------------